 Public Health Emergency - Leading a Nation Prepared

 The Medical Reserve Corps (MRC) is a national network of volunteers, organized locally to improve the health and safety of their communities.
-The MRC network comprises nearly 1,000 community-based units and almost 200,000 volunteers located throughout the United States and its territories.
+The MRC network comprises approximately approximately 185,000 volunteers in roughly 800 community-based units located throughout the United States and its territories.

 Check out these stories of the MRC in action:

 To learn more about the MRC and the ways that it supports community resilience and public health, visit the

 Home | Contact Us | Accessibility | Privacy Policies | Disclaimer | HHS Viewers & Players | HHS Plain Language

 Assistant Secretary for Preparedness and Response (ASPR), 200 Independence Ave., SW, Washington, DC 20201